redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 ## Test Case Building Blocks Catalog

 A number of Test Case Building Blocks, or `tnf.Test`s, are included out of the box.
-This is a summary of the available implementations:### http://test-network-function.com/tests/automountservice
+This is a summary of the available implementations:

+### automountservice

 Property|Description
 ---|---
 Version|v1.0.0